 [NOTE: I found this tonight in my drafts folder from 2011.
 I wrote it when my youngest son was 12.]

-I headed over to the park to make an appearance at Luke’s sixth grade picnic.
+I headed over to the park to make an appearance at my son’s sixth grade picnic.
 It’s a beautiful day, the sun is shining the wind is blowing.
 There is a certain perfection to days like these, when it’s just so sweet and easy.

 No hurries today.
 I laid under the covers late this morning.
 The house was quiet.
 The breeze was blowing outside.
 I could only hear weekday sounds — the birds and the breeze.
 No lawnmowers or gas trimmers.
 No cars driving down the street.
 It was a sleepy, quiet late Thursday morning.
 Even the dog was sleepy, wondering what I was doing here.
 I would have thought he’d be more excited to have company, but instead he gave me a look of sleepy irritation and ambivalence.